 How Much Does It Cost to Stain a Deck?

-Is your deck looking discolored, faded, worn, and old?
-Freshen it up with a brand-new coat of stain.
+A fresh coat of stain can freshen up a discolored, faded, or worn deck.
 The cost to stain a deck ranges from $540 to $1,250, with many homeowners spending an average of $775.

 To last the longest, wood decks require regular maintenance and restaining every 2 to 3 years.
 The cost to stain a deck depends on the size of the deck, the deck’s overall condition, its shape and materials, and the type of stain used.
 Deck staining professionals typically charge between $40 and $70 per hour for labor, but the overall cost depends on how long the job takes.
 If the deck needs extensive stripping, sanding, sealing, cleaning, and repairs, the cost can increase significantly.

-Search online for “deck staining services near me” to find reputable deck staining professionals in your area.
-Once you find available deck staining services in your community, be sure to check out their websites, look for reviews, and research them on the Better Business Bureau.
-Completing this type of research can help give you a better idea of what to expect when hiring a company to complete a deck staining project.
-When you contact a company, be sure to explain exactly what you need, the condition of the deck, the size, any custom features, and if it also needs repairs.
+Homeowners can search online for “deck staining services near me” to find reputable deck staining professionals in the area.
+After doing so, homeowners will want to be sure to check out their websites, look for reviews, and research them on the Better Business Bureau (BBB).
+Completing this type of research can help provide homeowners with a better idea of what to expect when hiring a company to complete a deck staining project.
+When contacting a company, homeowners will want to be sure to explain exactly what services are needed, the condition of the deck, the size, and any custom features; they will also want to mention whether the deck needs any repairs.
 Any trustworthy deck contractor will be happy to answer any questions and provide references when requested.

 Factors in Calculating the Cost to Stain a Deck

 The cost of deck cleaning and staining will depend on several factors.
-Prices can differ from the national average because of the size, condition, and design of the deck.
-Additional factors include the type of stain, prep work, sealing, waterproofing, labor costs, and a homeowner’s geographic location.
+Prices can differ from the national average based on the size, condition, and design of the deck.
+Additional factors include the type of stain, prep work, sealing, waterproofing, labor costs, and a home’s geographic location.

-Deck staining costs depend on the size of the deck, how much stain is needed, and how long the staining job takes to complete.
-An average 250-square-foot deck costs between $400 and $600 to stain, and add-ons can raise the price to $800, including materials and labor.
-The more square feet that need to be stained, the more expensive the project will be since it requires additional product and will take more time.
+Deck staining costs depend on the size of the deck, the amount of stain needed, and the length of time the staining job takes to complete.
+An average 12-foot by 20-foot deck costs between $500 and $1,000 to stain, and add-ons can raise the price in addition to the cost of materials and labor.
+The more square feet that need to be stained, the more expensive the project will be, since it will require additional products and take more time.
+The average costs to stain a deck by size are shown in the chart below.

 There are several different types of stains, each with its own advantages and price factors.
 Deck stains can be water- or oil-based.
-Homeowners can choose one of the best deck stains for the type and condition of the wood and according to what type of look they want for the deck.
-Natural and transparent stains showcase the wood’s natural color, texture, and grain.
-Semitransparent stains are slightly pigmented to let the grain show through.
+Homeowners can choose one of the best deck stains for the type and condition of the wood and the type of look they want for the deck.
+Natural and transparent stains showcase the wood’s natural color, texture, and grain, while semitransparent stains are slightly pigmented to let the grain show through.
 Solid stains offer the most protection and resemble paint.
 The cost of deck stain ranges from $20 to $120 per gallon, depending on the quality.

 Staining a deck requires prep work to ensure the stain will adhere properly to the surface.
-To extend the life of the deck and keep it looking like new, a pro will usually include the price of these services with the overall cost, but always double-check to be sure.
+To extend the life of the deck and keep it looking like new, a pro will usually include the price of these services with the overall cost, but homeowners will want to double-check to be sure.

 - Power washing: Power washing will remove dirt, debris, mold, mildew, and bird droppings from the surface of the deck.
 The deck needs to be incredibly clean before the staining can begin.
-Expect to pay $0.50 to $1.50 per square foot for a deck power wash and stain service.
+The cost to power wash a deck and then stain it is $0.50 to $1.50 per square foot.

 Sealing and Waterproofing

 How long does it take to stain a deck?
-That depends on the condition and size of the deck, how long it takes to complete the prep work, and what kind of products are used.
-Deck staining professionals typically charge between $40 and $70 per hour and the process usually takes between 2 and 3 days or more, depending on the extent of the work required.
-When determining labor costs, keep in mind that porous wood needs more stain and will take longer to seal.
+That depends on the condition and size of the deck, the amount of time it takes to complete the prep work, and the kinds of products used.
+The labor cost to stain a deck usually falls between $40 and $70 per hour, and the process usually takes between 2 and 3 days or more, depending on the extent of the work required.
+When determining labor costs, homeowners will want to keep in mind that porous wood needs more stain and will take longer to seal.

-Budgeting for the cost to stain a deck should include consideration for your geographic location.
+Budgeting for the cost to stain a deck will need to include consideration for the geographic location.
 Labor costs are usually more expensive in densely populated urban areas than in suburban or rural areas.
-If you live in an area that experiences heavy rainfall, there may be additional costs for waterproofing the deck with heavy-duty products.
+In an area that experiences heavy rainfall, there may be additional costs for waterproofing the deck with heavy-duty products.
 The same goes for hot locations that can experience intense UV damage to deck surfaces.
-To find the most accurate pricing for deck or porch staining in your area, search online for “deck staining near me.”
+To find the most accurate pricing for deck or porch staining locally, homeowners can search online for “deck staining near me.”

 Additional Costs and Considerations